We're here to help!

 Students & families:

-Please look at the common issues listed below to see whether any of them address your problem.
+If you already have a Chromebook or hotspot but are having difficulty with it, or need assistance with some other aspect of CSD-related technology, please first look at the common issues listed below to see whether any of them address your problem.

 If none of the solutions below help you, please notify a teacher and ask them to send a support request to IT.
 This way, the teacher is also aware you're having a technology problem.